RogueScholar/Ananicy/README.md

 All fields except `name` are optional.

-'name' used for match processes can be found using the PID of any running process _(Replace <process> with the name of the executable you wish to create rules for)_
+'name' used for matching processes can be found using the PID of any running process _(Replace \<process\> with the name of the executable you wish to create rules for)_

 ```sh